 If you are interested in learning more about the roles and responsibilities of the LHINs, please read the Memorandum of Understanding and the 2015-18 Ministry-LHIN Accountability Agreement (MLAA) between the Ministry of Health and Long-Term Care and the HNHB LHIN.

-Minister's Transfer Order
+Minister's Transfer Orders

-ORDER MADE UNDER PART V.1 OF THE LOCAL HEALTH SYSTEM INTEGRATION ACT, 2006, S.O.
+April 3, 2017 - PART V.1 OF THE LOCAL HEALTH SYSTEM INTEGRATION ACT, 2006, S.O.
 2006, c.
 4

-In May 2017, home care services and staff will begin to transfer from Community Care Access Centres (CCACs) to Local Health Integration Networks (LHINs).This is a structural system change that will help the Patients First: Action Plan for Health Care move forward.
+In May 2017, home care services and staff began to transfer from Community Care Access Centres (CCACs) to Local Health Integration Networks (LHINs).This is a structural system change that will help the Patients First: Action Plan for Health Care move forward.

 The process will be seamless for patients and home care clients.
 There will be no disruption to care or patient experience, and there will be no need to change health care providers.